The Bald Eagle (Haliaeetus leucocephalus) is one of the most emblematic and recognizable North American birds.

 - The highly variable plumage of immature bald eagles

-- Do adult male and female bald eagle have the same plumage?
+- Do adult male and female bald eagles have the same plumage?

 - Classification of immature bald eagles by age and plumage